YahooArchive/mojito-pipeline/README.md

 Property         | Requirement                   | Description
 -----------------|-------------------------------|------------------------------------------------------------------------
-`child`          | Required                      | The top level mojit, which Pipeline should automatically push `deploy`         | Optional.
-Defaults to false   | Whether to deploy the mojito client (see [Deploying to Client](https://developer.yahoo.com/cocktails/mojito/docs/topics/mojito_frame_mojits.html#deploying-to-client))
+`child`          | Required                      | The top level mojit, which Pipeline should automatically push.
+`deploy`         | Optional, defaults to false   | Whether to deploy the mojito client (see [Deploying to Client](https://developer.yahoo.com/cocktails/mojito/docs/topics/mojito_frame_mojits.html#deploying-to-client)).
-`pipelineClient` | Optional.
-Defaults to true    | Whether to use the pipeline client, if false then the page is flushed all at once
+`pipelineClient` | Optional, defaults to true    | Whether to use the pipeline client, if false then the page is flushed all at once.

 ### Mojit Specs